vipulDessai/game-development-notes/instamat-studio/element-graph/element-graph-basics.md

 - make sure all the maps are used in the layer channel
 - <img src="./images/basics/brush-maps-check-all-used.png">

+**Note:** while using the brush if the new input params are not visible, then make sure all the projects are saved

 ### settings

 #### softness is like photoshops opacity